-- an overall vision of the role, purpose, objectives and organisation of procurement as a key management activity at the Council, based on a thorough knowledge and understanding of where we are now, key drivers and dependencies and our procurement aspirations for the future; - the principles and overall policy framework for procurement along with the professional and legislative standards that must be complied with when a decision has been taken to procure from third parties; - a medium term action plan providing a road map for development and improvement to achieve the vision and objectives set out in this strategy. - It is ambitious and challenging, and will require cultural change, enhanced leadership and contract management capabilities across the organisation and step-change service improvement through business process re-engineering and the use of new technologies.
-Deploying the strategy in practice will require the organisation to better understand the market place and demonstrate a willingness to work effectively and innovatively with suppliers and partners to deliver desirable and sustainable service outcomes to the wider benefit of the community. - 14 The purpose of this strategy is therefore to: - contribute to the development of a clear and consistent policy and decision making framework for strategic procurement and purchasing activities across the organisation. - support the service needs and ambitions of the Council and help to deliver the Council's wider policy objectives and priorities; - articulate best practice and management standards within a coherent framework of related procurement policy 'platforms'; - meet the expectations of our key stakeholders, including staff, customers, partner organisations, external inspectorates, suppliers and the wider business community; - help change the way in which the Council thinks about procurement, away from the traditional perception of procurement as a one-off, transactional or regulatory gatekeeping function, to one more focused on achieving thoughtful, effective and innovative procurement solutions that best meet the needs of the organisation and the community.
+- 8 Instead, the CPS takes a high level view of procurement across the organisation, focusing on setting out: - an overall vision of the role, purpose, objectives and organisation of procurement as a key management activity at the Council, based on a thorough knowledge and understanding of where we are now, key drivers and dependencies and our procurement aspirations for the future; - the principles and overall policy framework for procurement along with the professional and legislative standards that must be complied with when a decision has been taken to procure from third parties; - a medium term action plan providing a road map for development and improvement to achieve the vision and objectives set out in this strategy. - It is ambitious and challenging, and will require cultural change, enhanced leadership and contract management capabilities across the organisation and step-change service improvement through business process re-engineering and the use of new technologies.
+Deploying the strategy in practice will require the organisation to better understand the market place and demonstrate a willingness to work effectively and innovatively with suppliers and partners to deliver desirable and sustainable service outcomes to the wider benefit of the community. - 10 The purpose of this strategy is therefore to: - contribute to the development of a clear and consistent policy and decision making framework for strategic procurement and purchasing activities across the organisation. - support the service needs and ambitions of the Council and help to deliver the Council's wider policy objectives and priorities; - articulate best practice and management standards within a coherent framework of related procurement policy 'platforms'; - meet the expectations of our key stakeholders, including staff, customers, partner organisations, external inspectorates, suppliers and the wider business community; - help change the way in which the Council thinks about procurement, away from the traditional perception of procurement as a one-off, transactional or regulatory gate-